openstreetmap/iD/API.md

   optional and will be added automatically.
 (Note that hashtag-like strings are automatically detected in the `comment`).<br/>
   _Example:_ `hashtags=%23hotosm-task-592,%23MissingMaps`
 * __`id`__ - The character 'n', 'w', or 'r', followed by the OSM ID of a node, way or relation, respectively.
-Selects the specified entity and centers the map on it, ignoring the `map` paramter.<br/>
+Selects the specified entity and centers the map on it, ignoring the `map` parameter.
+Multiple comma-separated values are supported.<br/>
   _Example:_ `id=n1207480649`
+  _Example 2:_ `id=n1207480649,n3334654948`
 * __`locale`__ - A code specifying the localization to use, affecting the language, layout, and keyboard shortcuts.
 The default locale is set by the browser.<br/>
   _Example:_ `locale=en-US`, `locale=de`<br/>
   _Available values:_ Any of the [supported locales](https://github.com/openstreetmap/iD/tree/master/dist/locales).